particle-iot/docs/src/content/getting-started/cloud/cloud-communication.md

 ![Console Events 2](/assets/images/consoleTestEvent2.png)

+## Publish best practices

+- Rate limit your publishes.
+If you exceed the rate limit average of 1 per second the events will be discarded.
+- Check for cloud connectivity before publishing for best performance.
+- If you have timing-sensitive code in your loop, you may want to publish events from a worker thread in the background.
+- Efficiently using publish can save on data operations.

 ## Function

 - Functions allow the cloud to call one device to perform a task with optional data